layerwise/layerSense/Project_Plan.md

 Project Outline: AI-Supported Animation Software (PoC)

+= SPEC-1: AI-Supported Animation Software
+:sectnums:
+:toc:

+== Background

+The process of creating animations with Manim is powerful but time-consuming, requiring precise scripting and mathematical transformations.
+While tools like Adobe After Effects offer intuitive interfaces, they lack Manim’s mathematically precise control.

+This project aims to bridge the gap between scripting-based animation and creative sketching by introducing an AI-assisted workflow.
+The software will allow users to sketch vector-based shapes and provide text-based prompts, which an AI model will convert into Manim animation scripts.

+Initially, the proof-of-concept (PoC) version will focus on:
+- **Targeting experienced Manim programmers**, ensuring they can refine AI-generated scripts.
+- **Generating raw Manim code only**, without real-time preview adjustments.
+- **Providing a simple sketchpad interface**, allowing users to draw vector shapes that serve as a basis for AI-generated animations.

 Phase 1: Project Setup & Basic UI

     [x] Set up a Git repository (e.g., GitHub/GitLab).